greenh/CJD/README.md

 macros, protocols, records, etc.), and provides facilities for extending CJD to allow documentation of user-defined artifacts.

-* Does not insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.
+* Doesn't insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.

 So, what does a CJD comment look like?
 Here's a randomly selected function from the CJD source to give you a taste:

-	#_ (* Processes a sequence of CJD comment-content forms into a
+	#_ (* Processes a sequence of CJD comment-content forms into a sequence
-	      sequence of flow-forms, which will in turn contain phrasing and text content.
+	      of flow-forms, which will in turn contain phrasing and text content.

 	      @arg context The context map.
 	      @arg contents A sequence of input forms to be parsed.
 	      @(returns A tuple of the form @(form [flows remaining]), where\:
-	        @arg flows A sequence of flow nodes describing the
+	        @arg flows A sequence of flow nodes describing the parsed content
-	        parsed content
 	        @arg remaining Any unparsed forms in the input sequence.)
 	      )
 	(defn flow-run [context contents] . . . )